-(e) Except as expressly provided in this subsection and in section 2632.5(c)(2)(F)(vii), the three mandatory factors may not be combined with any other factor.
+(e) Except as expressly provided in this subsection and in section 2632.5(c)(2)(F)(viii) Tthe three mandatory factors may not be combined with any other factor, except.
 Optional rating factors for Percent Use, Academic Standing, Gender, Marital Status, and Driver Training may be combined with number of years of driving experience.
-If an insurer elects to combine number of years of driving experience with Percent Use, Academic Standing, Gender, Marital Status, or Driver Training, the insurer shall demonstrate in its class plan that the rating factors used in combination, when considered individually, comply with the weight ordering requirements of Section 2632.8.
+If an insurer elects to combine number of years of driving experience with any other optional factor as provided in this Section, Percent Use, Academic Standing, Gender, Marital Status, or Driver Training, the insurer shall demonstrate in its class plan that the rating factors used in combination, when considered individually, comply with the weight ordering requirements of Section 2632.8.